raspberrychris/kidsteepees/content/blog/Triclicks-Kids-Teepee-Play-Tent-Review.md

 ### Product Description

+The Triclicks Kids Teepee Play Tent is a spacious and cozy place for your kids to play, read, sleep or hide out.
+The lacing at the door of the kids teepee is used to open and close the entrance.
+This teepee has a sturdy wooden frame with 100% Durable cotton canvas material that makes it perfect for indoor or outdoor use.
+It can be easily assembled in minutes without any tools required.
+The lightweight design allows you to move it from room to room or take it on vacation with ease!
+Perfect for children indoors or outdoors!

 - **PERFECT PRESENT** The lacing at the door of the kids teepee is used to open and close the entrance.

 - **DURABLE & STURDY** 100% Durable cotton canvas and sturdy wood material.
 Size: 120 cm x 120 cm x 150 cm (height).